Nova Xavantina

 Nova Xavantina is a municipality in the state of Mato Grosso in the Central-West Region of Brazil.
-Located in the Legal Amazon and the Araguaia Valley, the Rio das Mortes runs through the center of the municipality.
-Founded in 1980, today Nova Xavantina serves as an agricultural center, the location of a campus of the State University of Mato Grosso (Unemat), and a tourist destination.

 History

 The area now comprising Nova Xavantina was originally inhabited by the Xavante, a Jê-speaking people who once occupied a large territory in eastern Mato Grosso.
 In 1660, the bandeirante Bartolomeu Bueno da Silva arrived in the area, capturing and enslaving much of the indigenous Xavante population.

 The modern municipality can be traced to the 1944 Roncador-Xingu Expedition, part of the larger March to the West policy enacted by Getúlio Vargas during the Estado Novo period.
-Until this point, the vast majority of Brazil's population lived along the coast, and this policy sought to settle the vast interior, or sertão, generally viewed as an untamed, lawless territorial void.
+Until this point, much of Brazil's interior was sparsely populated.
 In 1944, the expedition arrived at the Rio das Mortes, building a settlement on the south bank which they named Vila da Xavantina and a settlement on the north bank called Nova Brasília, which were both later incorporated as a district of the Barra do Garças municipality.

+Beginning in the 1970s, the region underwent significant population growth, emerging as a major center for agricultural production in Mato Grosso.
+Agricultural colonization projects brought immigrants to Mato Grosso from other regions of Brazil, primarily the south.

-During the 1970s, Brazil began a program to transform the region surrounding Vila da Xavantina and the large swath of Amazonian forest to the north to a major agricultural region.
-They began several agricultural colonization projects, transporting farmers from the south of Brazil to the area, with Vila da Xavantina serving as an administrative center and crucial outpost during the early stages of these projects.
-The municipalities of Água Boa, Canarana, Querência, Vila Rica, and many others were founded as a result of these colonization projects.
-In 1971, a bridge across the Rio das Mortes was opened, forming a crucial connection between the much larger city of Barra do Garças to the south and the colonies north of the das Mortes, and connecting the settlements of Nova Brasília and Vila da Xavantina.
+In 1971, a bridge across the Rio das Mortes was opened, forming a crucial connection between the much larger city of Barra do Garças to the south and less-developed areas north of the Rio das Mortes, and connecting the settlements of Nova Brasília and Vila da Xavantina.
+Development in the municipalities to the north of Nova Xavantina in the Araguaia valley such as Água Boa, Canarana, Querência, Vila Rica, was facilitated by the bridge and made Nova Xavantina an important center for agricultural expansion.
 The populations of both settlements began to grow dramatically throughout the 70s as agricultural production expanded.
 In 1980, Vila da Xavantina and Nova Brasília were joined to form a new municipality, independent of Barra do Garças, called Nova Xavantina.

 Agriculture has continued to expand throughout the 80s, 90s, 2000s, and 2010s, driving continued population growth and economic development in Nova Xavantina.
 A campus of the State University of Mato Grosso (Unemat) was founded in 1991, providing another reason for immigration to the municipality.